 Very impressive, indeed!

 Finally, there are only a few exchanges that – like the above exchange – receive Mozilla Observatory-scores of B or higher.
-The following list includes 9 such exchanges with very impressive security scores:
+The following list includes a few such exchanges with very impressive security scores: